0xSiO/bolt-rs/README.md

 ## License

-This crate is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT), with portions of the documentation licensed under the [Creative Commons Attribution-ShareAlike 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/).
+These crates are available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT), with portions of the documentation licensed under the [Creative Commons Attribution-ShareAlike 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/).